A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Proof of Theorem C

 We now prove the following:

-\begin{Theorem} Let $f:U\to \R^3$ be a $C^r$-map which has a swallowtail singularity at $p\in U$.
+\begin{Theorem} Let $f:U\to \R^3$ be a $C^r$-map which is $U$-proper at $p$, $f^{-1}(f(p))=\{p\}$ and has a swallowtail singularity at $p\in U$.
 If there exist an isometry $T$ of $\R^3$ fixing $f(p)$ and a neighborhood $V(\subset U)$ of $p$ such that $T\circ f(V)\subset f(U)$, and if $T$ is not the identity map, then there exist a connected open neighborhood $W(\subset V)$ of $p$ and a $C^r$-involution $\psi:W\to W$ such that $f\circ \psi=T\circ f$ on $W$.
 Moreover, $T$ and $\psi$ have the following properties: \begin{enumerate} \item $T$ is the reflection with respect to the co-normal plane $\Pi_2$, \item $T$ fixes each point of the image of the set of self-intersections of $f$, and \item $\psi$ is the orientation reversing involution which reverses the orientation of the singular curve. \end{enumerate} \end{Theorem}

 \begin{proof} Without loss of generality, we may assume that $f(p)=(0,0,0)$ and $T$ is an orthogonal matrix.
 Since $p$ is a swallowtail, we may also assume that $f$ has a unit normal vector field $\nu$ along $f$.
-We have already shown that $T$ is an involution and there exists a connected open neighborhood $W(\subset V)$ of $p$ such that $\psi:W\to W$ is a $C^r$-involution.
-So it is sufficient to show the remaining assertions: The self-intersection set of the standard swallowtail $f_S$ as in \eqref{eq:std} is the parabola $\tau(v):=(-2v^2,v)$ in the $uv$-plane.
-Then the assumption of Lemma \ref{lem:C} for the set of self-intersection $f_S$ is satisfied.
+By Theorem A and the proof of the first part of Theorem C, $T$ is an involution and there exists a connected open neighborhood $W(\subset V)$ of $p$ and the associated non-trivial $C^r$-involution $\psi:W\to W$ satisfying $T\circ f \circ \psi=f$ on $W$.
+So it is sufficient to show the remaining assertions: The self-intersection set of the standard swallowtail $f_S$ as in \eqref{eq:std} is the parabola $\tau(v):=(-2v^2,v)$ in the $uv$-plane, and $f_S$ satisfies the assumption of Lemma \ref{lem:C} for the set of self-intersection.
 Since $f$ is right-left equivalent to $f_S$, the set of self-intersections of $f$ also satisfies the assumption of Lemma \ref{lem:C}.
 So the image of each point in the self-intersection set of $f$ is fixed by $T$, proving (2).